Skip to content

 In terms of video content, this has the obvious benefit of cutting the costs of production.

-This can be utilised in a number of ways.
-One great example encouraging customers to create short clips of their experience with your business, which can then be cut together as marketing content.
+UGC can be utilised in a number of ways.
+One great example is encouraging customers to create short clips of their experience with your business, which can then be cut together as marketing content.

 Similarly, you can engage influencers to come and make longer form content about your offerings.